BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 08Ostbahnhof and Rosenheimer Platz

-Rosenheimer Platz and the nearby east-side areas can work well if you want S-Bahn access, airport connection, and a slightly different base from the central station zone.
+Rosenheimer Platz and the nearby east side areas can work well if you want S-Bahn access, airport connection, and a slightly different base from the central station zone.

-Best for
+Good for

 Airport accessEast-side baseCentral station alternative